muldjord/skyscraper/README.md

 NOTE: To enable video scraping for the scraping modules that support it, you need to add the '`--videos`' command line option.
 This is disabled per default because of the significant space requirements needed to save them.

 ### config.ini
-A lesser know, but extremely useful, feature of Skyscraper is to add your desired config variables to '`~/.skyscraper/config.ini`'.
+A lesser known, but extremely useful, feature of Skyscraper is to add your desired config variables to '`~/.skyscraper/config.ini`'.
 Any options set in this file will be used per default by Skyscraper.
 So if you always use, for example, '`-m 100`' on command line, you can set the matching option '`minMatch="100"`' in the config.

-Many options can be set on two levels; either `[main]` or `[platform]`.
-Platform can be changed to any of the supported platforms (check list with '`--help`'), in which case the settings will only be applied while scraping that particular platform.
-Settings in the `[main]` section will always be used.
+Many options can be set on two levels; either `[main]` or `[amiga]`. `amiga` can be any of the supported platforms (check list with '`--help`'), in which case the settings will only be applied while scraping that particular platform.
+Settings in the `[main]` section will be used while scraping any platform.

 You can find an example config file at '`~/.skyscraper/config.ini.example`'.
 This file contains all available options.
 Just uncomment the ones you wish to use by removing the "`#`" in front of the variables.